tofraley/config-viewer/README.md

 ```
 4. Open http://localhost:3000.

 The server will only attempt to parse json files.
-If it can't it will log that and move on.
+If it can't parse a certain file, it will log that and move on to the next file.